Frank Erwin Center: History

-Replacement
+Replacement and demolition

-The Dell Medical Center, a $334 million teaching hospital for the university, has identified the parking lot and Waller Creek area directly across from the Frank Erwin Center as Phase I of construction, with later phases calling for the demolition of the Frank Erwin Center.
+In 2013, the Dell Medical Center, a $334 million teaching hospital for the university, identified the Erwin Center parking lot and the Waller Creek area directly across from the Center as being the site of Phase I of the Dell Center's construction, with the completion of following phases to require the demolition of the Erwin Center.

-In 2018, it was announced that Oak View Group and the University of Texas had agreed to build a new $338 million arena for the Texas Longhorns basketball programs to replace the Frank Erwin Center.
-The new arena is named the Moody Center after the Moody Foundation, who donated $130 million to Texas Athletics.
-A groundbreaking ceremony took place just south of Mike A. Myers Soccer Stadium on December 3, 2019, and completed in 2022.
-Moody Center opened on April 20, 2022, with plans to close the Frank Erwin Center in May 2022.
-UT's final graduation ceremonies at the Erwin Center took place on May 20–21, 2022 and was the last scheduled event to be held there.
+In 2018, the University of Texas and the Oak View Group announced that they had agreed to build a new arena for the Texas Longhorns basketball programs, at a cost of $338 million; the new facility would fill the role that had been played by the Frank Erwin Center.
+The new arena is the Moody Center, named after the Moody Foundation, which had donated $130 million to University of Texas athletic programs.
+A groundbreaking ceremony for the construction of Moody Arena was held on the UT campus, just south of Mike A. Myers Soccer Stadium, on December 3, 2019; the new arena was completed in 2022.
+The Erwin Center hosted its last ticketed event on April 2, 2022; it was a basketball game which featured the Harlem Globetrotters.
+The newly completed Moody Center opened on April 20, 2022.
+The final UT graduation ceremonies to take place at the Erwin Center were held on May 20–21, 2022; they were the Erwin Center's last scheduled events.

+A year after the closure of the Erwin Center, the UT System Board of Regents unveiled plans for the structure's demolition.
+The announcement was made on May 1, 2023, and the demolition process began during the following November.
+The Erwin Center was dismantled in phases, to preserve nearby structures and to facilitate the recycling of materials.
+The last remaining building supports came down on May 19, 2024, officially marking the end of the Erwin Center with the land to be cleared out completely by September.

 Events

-Located adjacent to downtown Austin, The Erwin Center is generally accepted to be Austin's current premier venue for large public and private events.
-The center holds many events such as concerts, professional wrestling events, bull riding and private banquets.
+Located adjacent to downtown Austin, The Erwin Center was generally accepted to be Austin's current premier venue for large public and private events.
+The center held many events such as concerts, professional wrestling events, bull riding and private banquets.

 The arena has hosted three UFC mixed martial events: UFC Fight Night: Marquardt vs. Palhares in 2010, UFC Fight Night: Edgar vs. Swanson in 2014, and UFC Fight Night: Cowboy vs. Medeiros in 2018.
+Legendary professional boxer Miguel Cotto of Puerto Rico had his debut fight there, knocking out Jason Doucet in the first round of a boxing show headlined by a fight between Mexican Jesus Chavez and American Tom Johnson, contest won by Chavez by an eighth-round knockout on February 23, 2001.